uic-library/Python_Intro/_episodes/04-Datatypes.md

 **FLOAT:** This data type is used to represent real number with floating point representation.
 It is specified by a decimal point.

 **COMPLEX:** An complex number is represented by “ x + yi “.
 Python converts the real numbers x and y into complex using the function complex(x,y).
-The real part can be accessed using the function real() and imaginary part can be represented by imag().
+The real part can be accessed using the .real and imaginary part can be represented by .imag .